Nutrition 101: How to eat when you’re sick

 Honey also has antibacterial and anti-inflammatory properties, which can help soothe a sore throat.
 You can eat a plain spoonful of honey or mix it into tea or warm water.

-Oatmeal is a good sick food because it provides calories, fiber and protein while being bland enough for a sick person to stomach easily.
+Oatmeal is good sick food because it provides calories, fiber, and protein while being bland enough for a sick person to stomach easily.

 5. Fruits and Berries

 Many fruits and berries contain vitamins and antioxidants that help support a strong immune system.

 Blueberries, for example, may boost the respiratory tract’s immune response, helping you prevent or recover from a cold.